Loglines Are Not Taglines!!

 … Cannot.
 Stress.
 This.
 Enough.
-Every week I see scores of pitches – sent to my inbox, my ears or via script listing sites – and every week I see Loglines and Taglines being mixed up.
+Every week I see scores of pitches sent to my inbox, to my ears or via script listing sites … And every week I see Loglines and Taglines being mixed up!!!
 PLEASE STOP.

 As you can see, taglines rely on puns and/or make reference to stuff the “average joe” already knows about — ie. the fabled “American Dream”, the notions of winning/losing, contrasting words or famous song lyrics (Busy Lizzy’s “The BOYS are back in town”), etc.

 The best taglines are SLICK and CLEVER — the worst are obscure and forgettable.
-Weirdly, very often the WORST films have the BEST taglines if you read the list I’ve linked to above.
+Weirdly, very often the WORST films have the BEST tagline … Don’t believe me?
+Here’s a great listing of Hollywood film taglines over the decades, listed chronologically.

 The three taglines I hear the most from screenwriters:

-As you can see, not one of these relies on pun, clever wording or anything else *of immediate interest* and are incredibly vague, so have little chance of “hooking” a reader.
-Of the three, the second is definitely the best, but lacks the ability to grab my attention simply because I’ve seen it SO MANY TIMES before.
+As you can see, not one of these relies on pun, clever wording or anything else *of immediate interest*.
+They’re also incredibly vague, so have little chance of “hooking” a reader.
+I also see them ALL THE TIME, so none of them stand out.

 In contrast, Loglines are a basic DESCRIPTION OF THE PLOT of your script.
 This is your chance to SELL THE STORY of your script, so you want it to be dynamic as possible: you want to GRAB the reader and make them WANT to read your script.